NirutG/Machine_Learning/CAR_PRICE_PREDICTION_A2/README.md

-## I need to extend the complete date to Wednesday 22 November, 2023, sorry for the inconvenience.
+## I need to extend the complete date to Thursday 23 November, 2023, sorry for the inconvenience.

 ssh to ml2023